pivot-access-ltd/bma-offline-docs/src/concepts-and-terms.md

 Since this page table is big and slow, the CPU has a special buffer -- the Translation Lookaside Buffer (TLB) -- that caches address mapping.
 This means after the first access to a page, subsequent accesses are much faster.
 Since this buffer is implemented in hardware, for speed, the size is limited to, say, 4096 bytes.

 When the core is accessing lots of pages, the speed advantage of the TLB can be lost.
 Hugepages allow one TLB entry to point to 2MB, instead of just 4096 bytes.
-With 512 TLB entires, typically, you can map 1GB of memory.
+With 512 TLB entries, typically, you can map 1GB of memory.
 Hugepages come with a catch, though: if you have to swap pages, it (obviously) takes longer.

 There's no tried and true formula for when to use them, but the key consideration is that you want to use most of a hugepage when you swap.
-Rather than using little sections of a hugepage, which would mean losing the performance advantage from constant swapping, you want to maximize the use of each hugepage.
+Rather than using little sections of a hugepage, which would mean losing the performance advantage from constant swapping, you want to maximise the use of each hugepage.
 While there's no simple, empirical way to calculate this answer, you can do it by trial-and-error observation.

 MAAS provides the dashboards and tools necessary to monitor and adjust your use of hugepages, so that you can find the right balance.